 Under this alternative, no direct action would be taken to compensate for injured natural resources; instead, the natural processes for recovery of the injured natural resources would be allowed to occur at the Facility.
-The principal advantages of this approach are the ease of implementation and cost-effectiveness.
+The principal advantages of this approach are the ease of implementation and cost effectiveness.
 This approach relies on the capacity of the ecosystem to "self-heal."
 While some natural recovery of the injured natural resources in the riparian communities associated with and downstream from the Facility will likely occur over time, compensation for loss of ecological services would not be provided under the No Action recovery alternative.
 Losses were suffered in the aquatic stream benthos and forested riparian wetlands, and technically feasible, cost-effective alternatives exist to compensate for these loses.
-Therefore, the No Action alternative is not proposed as a preferred restoration alternative.
+Therefore, the No Action alternative was not selected for implementation.